 Nearby is the Kinchega National Park and the beautiful series of lakes on the Darling that make up the Menindee Lake system.
 Check out Copi Hollow where the Inland Speed Boat Championships are held - when there is enough water!
 The wreck of the paddle steamer Providence can still be seen at this location.
 Sunset Strip is a rather odd version of a waterfront resort and says a lot about the quest for a holiday by the waterfront.
 There are also several self drive tours around Kinchega NP.

 Continuing south from Kinchega on the Darling River Run you will meet Barb & family, Outback Beds members at Bindara on the Darling who offer visitors a range of accommodation, campsites right on the river with access to bathroom facilities and warm outback hospitality.
 Guests at Bindara also have the opportunity to check out the bio-organic orchard and vege garden, or ask about their green and clean power production.
 Or try a History tour, taking in such things as the beautiful Homestead, the outbuildings, station cemetery and historic woolshed and much more that only Barb can show you.
 And the camp fire meals are delicious too!

-Mungo Lodge is your next Outback Beds member, reached by heading east for 75 km from the riverside village of Pooncarie.
+Lake Mungo is a true 'not to miss' outback destination and reached by heading east for 75 km from the riverside village of Pooncarie.
 Situated just 3 km from the Mungo National Park Visitor Centre, this World Heritage listed park, famous for its archaeological treasures, Great Wall of China, moonscapes and stargazing is right on your doorstep.
 Offering 17 eco-sensitive cabin style units, camping and unpowered caravan sites on the perimeter of the National Park, Glen and Bec will also happily house your pet in their purpose built cages while you visit the park.